 7. Testing Techniques for Maximum Validation

-For example, in a lifestyle subscription app we launched, testing two different onboarding flows revealed the version that maximized conversions.
-This allowed us to confidently scale the product without adding unnecessary features.
+For example, in a lifestyle subscription app we launched, testing two different onboarding flows uncovered a clear winner in terms of conversion and engagement.
+This insight allowed us to confidently move forward with the most effective approach, scale the product strategically, and avoid adding unnecessary features.
+Thoughtful testing ensures that future development decisions are grounded in evidence, maximizing validation while minimizing wasted effort.

 Stay Inspired